australasian-computer-music-association/9-stickland-requirements-analysis/template-article.md

 of semi-structured interviews with professional audio mixing and music production engineers to answer this central research question.

-This paper presents an interpretative phenomenological analysis (IPA) of the responses from the semi-structured interviews.
+This article presents an interpretative phenomenological analysis (IPA) of the responses from the semi-structured interviews.
 The IPA approach, as defined by Smith (2004), is: ideographic, characterised by a detailed sequential examination of each case in a small sample size; inductive,